steveya/steveya.github.io/_posts/2024-09-16-short-rate-models-4.md

     return estimate(particles, weights)
 ```

-We compute the parameter estimates as the weighted average of all the values.
-We can also try other estimates, such as the weighted median or the mode.
-We will leave that to interested readers yourselves.
+In the `estimate` function, we compute the parameter estimates as the weighted average of all the values.
+We can also try other estimates, such as the weighted median or the mode, but we will leave that to interested readers.

 ### Comparison
-Phew... after all that, let's compare the particle filter with maximum likelihood estimation.
-We repeat our previous experiement: simulate 5000 paths of the 5-year of short rate under the Vasicek model, and compare the estimated $$\kappa$$ from the two methods.
-The histograms below show the estimated $$\kappa$$ from the two methods.
-The mode of their respective distribution is plotted against the true value.
+After all that, let us compare the results of particle filtering to those of the MLE.
+We repeat our previous experiment: simulate 5000 paths of the 5-year short rate under the Vasicek model and compare the estimated $$\kappa$$ from the two methods.
+The histograms below show the estimated $$\kappa$$ from MLE and particle filtering.
+Figure 6 plots the mode of their respective distribution against the true value.

 ![Figure 6.
 Comparison of MLE and particle filter estimates of $$\kappa$$](/assets/img/post_assets/short-rate-models-4/kappa_estimates_comp.png)

-We see that the distribution of the particle filter estimate is much less dispersed than that of the MLE.
-The mode of the particle filter estimate is also much closer to the true value than the MLE estimate.
+We see that the particle filter estimate's distribution is much less dispersed than that of the MLE.
+Its mode is also much closer to the true value than the MLE estimate's.

 ## Wrapping Up and Looking Ahead
-In this post, we delved deep into the practical aspects of the Vasicek model, focusing on simulation and calibration techniques.
+In this post we cover the more practical aspects of the Vasicek model, focusing on simulation and estimation techniques.
 We explored two methods for simulating the Vasicek short-rate process: the Euler-Maruyama discretization and the exact method.
-While these methods yield slightly different results, we demonstrated that their differences are negligible for commonly used discretization step sizes.
+While these methods yield slightly different results, we demonstrated that their differences are negligible for commonly used discretization step sizes and showed that the Euler-Maruyama discretization converge strongly to the exact solution.

-The challenge of parameter estimation for the Vasicek model became evident as we examined the maximum likelihood estimation (MLE) method.
+The challenge of estimating the Vasicek model parameters became evident as we examined the maximum likelihood estimation (MLE) results.
 Our simulation study revealed significant biases and large variances in the MLE estimates, particularly for the mean-reversion parameter $$\kappa$$.
 These issues stem from the complex interplay between the model parameters and the finite sample sizes typically available in practice.

-To address these challenges, we introduced a particle filtering approach.
-This method showed promising results, producing more stable and accurate parameter estimates compared to MLE.
-The particle filter's ability to maintain multiple hypotheses and sequentially update parameter estimates makes it well-suited for the complexities of the Vasicek model.
+To address these challenges, we introduced a particle filtering approach and present a detailed implementation.
+This method showed promising results as it produces more stable and accurate parameter estimates than the MLE.
+The particle filter's ability to maintain multiple hypotheses and sequentially update parameter estimates makes it well-suited for online and adaptive situations we often desire in practice.

-There are a lot more we can do for both the Vasicek model and the particle filter.
+There is a lot more we can do for both the Vasicek model and the particle filter.
 For example, we can take the paths of the particles and compute a time series of parameter estimates.
-If the parameters are stable (validated using simulated data for example) we can apply the model to real-world data, analyze the behaviour of each parameter in different economic regimes, and draw conclusion about how macro varialbe impact variables like $$\kappa$$ or $$\theta$$.
+If the parameters are stable (validated using simulated data, for example), we can apply the model to real-world data, analyze the behaviour of each parameter in different economic regimes, and draw conclusions about how macro variables impact variables like $$\kappa$$ or $$\theta$$.

-In our [next post](https://steveya.github.io/posts/short-rate-models-5/), we'll broaden our perspective by introducing the affine term structure model, a general framework that encompasses both the Merton and Vasicek models as special cases.
-This will provide a unified approach to understanding and comparing different short-rate models, setting the stage for more advanced applications in term-structure modelling.
+In our [next post](https://steveya.github.io/posts/short-rate-models-5/), we will broaden our perspective by introducing the affine term structure model, a general framework that encompasses both the Merton and Vasicek models as special cases.
+The affine term structure model provides a unified approach to understanding and comparing different short-rate models, setting the stage for more advanced applications in term-structure modelling.

 ## Optional: Strong Convergence of the Euler-Maruyama Method Applied to the OU process
-In this section, we show that the Euler-Maruyama method has strong convergence of order 0.5 to the exact solution of the OU process.
+In this section, we show that the Euler-Maruyama method has a strong convergence of order 0.5 to the exact solution of the OU process.

-Let's first define what strong convergence of a discretization method means.
+Let us first define what strong convergence of a discretization method means.
 A numerical method $$M$$ has **strong convergence of order $$\alpha$$** to the exact solution for a stochastic process $$r_t$$ if the expected absolute error satisfies

 $$
 \begin{equation}